bsixstyle/MovieDb/README.md

     - unit test (still on progress)
     - best way to implement all

-tested on expo --web on ANDROID EMULATOR
+tested on expo start --web on ANDROID EMULATOR

 you can download apk file below (expired 30 days)
 ```